-You can lodge your tax return online using e-tax - go to ato.gov.au/etax for more information.
-Most refunds are issued within 12 business days and you have the option to use the pre-filling service which downloads information reported to the ATO directly to your tax return.
+You can lodge your tax return from overseas as follows:

-Alternatively, you can lodge a paper tax return and use the pre-addressed envelope to send it to us.
+- online using myTax or e-tax go to ato.gov.au/lodgeonline for more information.
+Most refunds are issued within 12 business days. - lodge a paper tax return and use the pre-addressed envelope to send it to us.
 Change the address by crossing out IN YOUR CAPITAL CITY and replace with SYDNEY NSW 2001, AUSTRALIA.

-It will help us if you cross out the barcode above the address.
+If you are lodging from overseas then cross out the barcode above the address